 Righteous judgment (outcome of discernment) >> Righteous anger >>

-along the way picking up more false doctrine, until the gospel is completely
+along the way picking up momentum furthering their false doctrine, until the gospel is completely

 corrupted and no truth is left.
 For this reason Paul wishes that the knife

-would slip and those who were troubling the Galatians would accidentally cut
+would slip and those who were troubling the Galatians would accidentally amputate

-off their own penises in the process of circumcising themselves.
-So, Paul is
+their snausage in the procedure of circumcision.
+Paul is

 doctrines on others for personal gain.
-It’s one thing for them to believe in
+It’s one thing to believe in

 come.